Frontify/sdk-apps-code-examples/examples/app-settings/README.md

 # App Settings Example
-This is a simple example of a Hello World app using React and Tailwind.
+This is a simple example of a Hello World app using React,Tailwind and app settings.

 ## Information